arskom/spyne/doc/source/manual/01_highlevel.rst

     They can be anything between an lxml.etree.Element instance to a gzipped byte stream.
-Apis around pickle, simplejson, YaML and the like that serialize dynamic hieararchies of `dict`s also fall in this category.
+Apis around pickle, simplejson, YaML and the like that serialize dynamic hieararchies of "dict"s also fall in this category.

 How your code is wrapped
 ------------------------